Active Substance: decitabine

-Dacogen is used to treat adults aged 65 or older with acute myeloid leukaemia (AML), a type of cancer affecting the white blood cells.
-It is used in patients with newly diagnosed AML who are not eligible for initial treatment with standard chemotherapy (anticancer medicines).
+Dacogen is used to treat adults with newly diagnosed acute myeloid leukaemia (AML), a type of cancer affecting the white blood cells.
+It is used in patients who are not eligible for standard induction chemotherapy (initial treatment with cancer medicines).

 How is Dacogen used?

 Dacogen can only be obtained with a prescription.
 Treatment with Dacogen should be started under the supervision of a doctor who has experience in the use of chemotherapy.

 Dacogen is given as an infusion into a vein over one hour.
 The dose is calculated using the patient’s height and weight.
 In a 4-week treatment cycle, Dacogen is given daily for the first 5 days.
 At least 4 treatment cycles are recommended but they can be continued for as long as the AML remains under control.
 If a patient develops certain severe side effects, the doctor may decide to delay or stop Dacogen treatment.

 The active substance in Dacogen, decitabine, is a cytidine deoxynucleoside analogue.
 This means that it is similar to cytidine deoxynucleoside, a fundamental component of the DNA (genetic material) of cells.
 In the body, decitabine is converted into decitabine triphosphate, which is then incorporated into the DNA where it blocks the activity of enzymes called DNA methyltransferases (DNMTs).
 These enzymes promote the development and progression of cancer.
 By blocking DNMTs, decitabine will prevent the increase of tumour cells and lead to their death.